Bikeman868/UrlRewrite.Net/README.md

 * `url` the URL to redirect or rewrite.
 If this is not provided the last rewrite action will define the url to redirect to.
 * `statusLine` only applies when `type` is `CustomResponse`.
 Sets the status line of the response so that you can return 503 or 204 or whatever.
 * `responseLine` only applies when `type` is `CustomResponse`.
 Sets the body of the response.
+* `appendQueryString` adds the original query string to the redirected URL.
+If false the querystring is stripped off the URL.

 ### Curly braces
 Anything inside curly braces is replaced with information from elsewhere.
 This provides a way to include